 On February 3, 2021, we entered into an Underwriting Agreement pursuant to which we issued and sold 34,782,609 ordinary shares, \$0.01 nominal value per share, at a public offering price of \$1.15 per share.
 We offered the ordinary shares in the February Underwritten Offering pursuant to our universal shelf registration statement on Form S-3.
 The February Underwritten Offering closed on February 8, 2021.
 Pursuant to the Underwriting Agreement, we granted the underwriter an option for a period of 30 days to purchase up to an additional 5,217,391 ordinary shares on the same terms and conditions, which the underwriter exercised in full on February 10, 2021.
-This increased the total number of ordinary shares we sold in the February Underwritten Offering expenses.
+This increased the total number of ordinary shares we sold in the February Underwritten Offering to 40,000,000 shares, which resulted in aggregate net proceeds of \$42.1 million after deducting underwriting discounts and commissions and estimated offering expenses.
+The Underwriting Agreement and February SPA entered into in February 2021 also contain ongoing covenants for us, including a prohibition on us entering into variable rate transactions for a period of 12 months after the closing of the relevant transaction, subject to certain exceptions.
 In addition, pursuant to the Underwriting Agreement, we agreed to issue to the underwriter's designees warrants to purchase 2,800,000 ordinary shares, which is equal to 7.0% of the aggregate number of ordinary shares sold in the February Underwritten Offering, including the underwriter's option to purchase an additional 5,217,391 ordinary shares.
 The warrants issued to such designees of the underwriter have an exercise price of \$1.4375 per ordinary share, were exercisable upon issuance and will expire on February 3, 2026.